StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/uninstall.md

 kubectl get pods --namespace stackstate
 ```

-If you want to re-install Rancher Observability later and have the old data still available this is all, for a full uninstall continue with the next 2 sections.
+If you want to re-install SUSE Observability later and have the old data still available this is all, for a full uninstall continue with the next 2 sections.

 ## Remove remaining resources

 {% hint style="warning" %}
-Removing the Persistent Volume Claims and/or the namespace will result in all data being lost that was stored in Rancher Observability.
+Removing the Persistent Volume Claims and/or the namespace will result in all data being lost that was stored in SUSE Observability.
 {% endhint %}

 To remove the namespace and with that, the Persistent Volume Claims and their linked Persistent Volumes simply remove the entire namespace: